Area code 662

 Area code 662 is a telephone area code in the North American Numbering Plan (NANP) for the northern half of the U.S. state of Mississippi, including the six counties (Benton, Coahoma, Desoto, Marshall, Tate and Tunica) that are part of the Memphis metro area.
 It also includes the cities that are home to the state's two largest universities, Oxford (University of Mississippi or "Ole Miss") and Starkville (Mississippi State University).

+History

+When the American Telephone and Telegraph Company (AT&T) created the original North American area codes for the first continental telephone numbering plan in North American, the entire state of Mississippi was a single numbering plan area (NPA), assigned area code 601.

-Area code 662 was created in 1999 in a split from area code 601, Mississippi's original area code created in 1947 as one of the original North American area codes.
+Area code 662 was created in 1999 in a split of the state, due to growth in telecommunication service demand on the Mississippi side of the Memphis area.

 Prior to October 2021, area code 662 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

-In 2022, the NANP Administrator projected that northern Mississippi will need a second area code by late 2025.